robert/robert.github.com/_posts/2020-04-27-how-does-a-tcp-reset-attack-work.md

 ## Executing a TCP reset attack against ourselves

+*NOTE: I've tested this process on OSX, but have received several reports of it not working as intended on Linux.*

 We now know everything about executing a TCP reset attack.
 An attacker has to:

 * Watch (or *sniff*) the network traffic being exchanged between our two victims